MicrosoftDocs/powerbi-docs/powerbi-docs/mobile-mixed-reality-app.md

 ---
-title: Power BI for Mixed Reality (Preview)
+title: Power BI for Mixed Reality app (Preview)
-description: View your dashboards and reports in Power BI for Mixed Reality, either immersed in the virtual world or in the context of your environment.
+description: View your dashboards and reports in the Power BI for Mixed Reality app, either immersed in the virtual world or in the context of your environment.
 services: powerbi
 documentationcenter: ''
 author: maggiesMSFT